CtrlK

 Trigger Term Quality

-It includes some relevant terms like 'context drift', 'long-running tasks', 'complex refactors', 'multi-step agent task', and 'session continuity'.
-However, many of these are internal/technical jargon rather than natural user language.
-The description explicitly says to trigger even without the user saying 'context surfing', which is helpful but the actual natural user terms are limited.
+Includes some relevant terms like 'context drift', 'long-running tasks', 'complex refactors', 'multi-step agent task', and 'session continuity', but many of these are internal/technical jargon rather than natural user language.
+The description does helpfully note it should trigger even without the user saying 'context surfing', but lacks common user-facing trigger phrases.

 2 / 3